 - There are ATM’s on-site

-- Wear your backpack on the front of you, have your money hidden in there and only get out what you need.
+- Wear your backpack in front of you, have your money hidden in there and only get out what you need.
 If you splash a lot of cash they will know not to barter hard with you

 - Know your exchange rate so you can work out how much it is in your currency